aurelia/aurelia/docs/user-docs/developer-guides/scenarios/attributemapper.md

 ## Extending the attribute mapping

 The attribute mapping can be extended by registering new mappings with the `IAttrMapper`.
 The `IAttrMapper` provides two methods for this purpose.
-The `.useGlobalMapping` method registers mapping those are applicable for all elements, whereas the `.useMapping` is responsible for registering mapping for individual elements.
+The `.useGlobalMapping` method registers mappings applicable for all elements, whereas the `.useMapping` method registers mapping for individual elements.

-To this end, we can grab the `IAttrMapper` instance during bootstrapping the app and register the mappings (there is no restriction however, on when or where those mappings are registered).
+To this end, we can grab the `IAttrMapper` instance while bootstrapping the app and register the mappings (there is no restriction, however, on when or where those mappings are registered).
 An example might look as follows.

 ```typescript
 import {